Revised October 2023

 It sure does.

-The high-power posing people were more prone to gamble afterward, too – more risk-taking.
+The high-power posing people were more prone to gamble afterward, too – more risk-taking (and in some cases, more vengeful, see below).
 So, the Wonder Women would likely gamble, but they wouldn’t be stressed.

 Their cortisol is low.